aadritraj/deno-calculator-api/README.md

 // => 200 as x * y; where x = 10 and y = 20
 console.log(response);
 ```

+You can also use a client such as [Insomnia](https://insomnia.rest/) to make
+requests and test the API, after spinning up the dev server.

 # Running the tests